aidgncom/fullscore/README.md

 The user reopens the browser.
 Finding cookies with echo=0, these interrupted performances are still waiting.
 The singer-songwriter sees the audience who stayed through the rain.
 Moved, the singer-songwriter decides to preserve the existing performances and prepare a special encore for them.

 The interrupted rhythms shift to echo=1 for safekeeping.
 Edge detects this change and pauses the existing livestream.
 A fresh livestream immediately begins for the encore.
-The stage keeps its original time and key.
+The stage keeps its original time and hash.

 ```javascript
 // Recovery process - interrupted performances stored